 Post is also available in: Italian

-Fresh and delicious, the Israeli Salad is a really simple side dish to prepare perfect to accompany not only the typical Israeli and Middle Eastern dishes such as falafel and kebab and the inevitable Pita, but also with any other dish such as grilled chicken, or a nice steak .
+Fresh and delicious, the Israeli Salad or palestinian salad, is a really simple side dish to prepare perfect to accompany all Middle Eastern dishes such as falafel and kebab and the inevitable Pita, but also with any other dish such as grilled chicken, or a nice steak .

 The Origin of the Israeli Salad